eshanks16/katacoda-scenarios-1/troubleshooting-services/step1.md

 Lets see what happens when we try to access the application via a web browser.
 Click the Webserver tab to see the status of the application in a browser.

 Well, your co-worker was telling the truth, the application isn't available.
+You ask to run one more test to confirm your suspicions.

+`kubectl get endpoints kuard`{{execute}}

+This command returns no endpoints for the kuard pod.
+This means that the service that was deployed isn't associated with this pod.
+Its likely that it was misconfigured.

 Lets take a look at the manifest used to deploy this application.
 Click the `kuard-1.yaml` file in the editor to see what was used for the deployment.